Welcome to the Penn State Smeal MBA Program!

 - Fall 2016 Course Registration (August)

-- Course and Registration Information - The MBA Office will register you for your Fall 2016 classes by early August.
+- Course and Registration Information - The MBA Office will register you for your Fall 2016 classes in late July/early August.
 Fall 2016 tuition bills are prepared once you are registered.
 An email will be sent to your official University e-mail account announcing that the eBill is available to review and/or pay but only after you activate your Penn State Access Account.
 The due date is approximately 2-3 weeks from the date the bill is prepared.
 Complete details can be found on the Bursar’s website.

 Note: The $1,000 tuition deposit will be credited to your account after you begin the program.
 Do not expect the $1,000 to appear on your initial semester bill.
 Typically the credit will be issued by late-September.
 Additionally you will be assessed program fees in the amount of $200 (for orientation activities and the communications course) – these fees are also assessed after you begin the program.
 We make every attempt to coordinate the post of the $200 in conjunction with the $1,000 deposit credit.